sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 This diagram plots the execution time of these two microbenchmarks with the `-fstack-split` option enabled, normalized to regular execution (statically allocated stacks).
-As you can see, our fibonnacci benchmark has only about a 15% increase in runtime caused by checking remaining stack space.
+As you can see, our Fibonnacci benchmark has only about a 15% increase in runtime caused by checking remaining stack space.
 While not an insignificant cost, most programs will not execute nearly as high a density of function calls and should not see such high overheads.